weberjn/org.openhab.automation.javascripting/README.md

 			throw e;
 		}
 	}
 }

 ```

+# Bugs

+* Scripts only work the second time, initially automationManager is null
+* Unloading does not work.

-# Testing
+# Test

 put Script.java into conf/automation/jsr223/

-The Java class is loaded, compiled into memory and it's main method is executed.
+The Java class is loaded, compiled into memory and its onLoad() method is executed.

 # addon project  for scripts